 Christmas in Middleburg includes the iconic parade featuring scarlet-jacketed riders on horseback, vintage horse-drawn carriages, and a 1.5-mile procession of floats, drummers, bagpipers, hunt dogs, and farm animals.

 Throughout the weekend enjoy a craft fair, carols, breakfast with Santa, and more.

 In 1749, the City of Alexandria was established by Scottish merchants.
-Today, the city continues celebrating its heritage with a weekend of festivities.
+Today, the city continues celebrating its heritage with the iconic Alexandria Scottish Christmas Walk Parade.

 At the Campagna Center’s iconic Scottish Christmas Walk Parade, dozens of Scottish clans dressed in colorful tartans parade through the streets of Old Town, joined by pipe and drum bands from around the region, as well as terriers and hounds.

 The parade, which takes place rain or shine, begins at St. Asaph and Wolfe Streets and concludes at Market Square with a massed band concert.